dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 Both the dbt Cloud IDE and the dbt Cloud CLI allow users to natively defer to production metadata directly in their development workflows.
 By default, dbt follows these rules:

 - dbt uses the production locations of parent models to resolve `{{ ref() }}` functions, based on metadata from the production environment.
-- If a development version of a deferred model exists, dbt preferentially uses that table when resolving the reference.
+- If a development version of a deferred model exists, dbt preferentially uses that database location when resolving the reference.
 - Passing the [`--favor-state`](/reference/node-selection/defer#favor-state) flag will override this behavior and _always_ resolve refs using the production metadata, regardless of the presence of a development relation.
   - If facing issues with outdated tables in the development schema, `--favor-state` is an alternative to defer.